Free webinar 21 July — Keep your lake open through algae season 21 July · Free webinar

 Operational note: pH and corrosion risk

-When levels of potential of hydrogen drops, corrosion potential often increases, which matters because corrosion can contribute to metal release at the tap.
+When the potential of hydrogen drops, corrosion potential often increases, which matters because corrosion can contribute to metal release at the tap.
 EPA’s Lead and Copper Rule is built around corrosion control as a treatment technique to reduce lead and copper levels in drinking water systems.

 Conclusion